Ahmed Hulusi: Biography

-He was born on 21 January 1945 in Cerrahpaşa, Istanbul, and was named Ahmed, meaning ‘highly praised’, by his mother and Hulusi, meaning ‘sincere’, by his father.
+He was born on 21 January 1945 in Cerrahpaşa, Istanbul, and was named as Ahmed, meaning ‘highly praised’, by his mother and Hulusi, meaning ‘sincere’, by his father.
 He spent the first 18 years of his life not following any particular religion, believing only in ‘a Creator’.
 Since every time he inquired about religion, he was told “do not question, just do as you are told”, he lived a seemingly ‘irreligious’ life.
-Three days after his father’s death, on 10 September 1963, unable to refuse his mother’s wish, he attended Friday prayer, where he felt an immense inspiration and desire to understand the reality of religion.
+Three days after his father's death, on 10 September 1963, unable to refuse his mother's wish, he attended Friday prayer, where he felt an inspiration and desire to understand religion.
 That same day he decided to always maintain a state of ritual purity by performing ablution and committed to performing the prescribed daily prayers (salat).

-He commenced his religious education by studying the eleven volumes of Sahih al-Bukhari and the whole of the Al-Kutub al-Sittah, two collections of Sunni hadiths published by the Turkish Directorate for Religious Affairs, and a translation of the Quran by Elmalılı, one of Turkey’s most eminent Quranic scholars.
-He then spent two years undertaking in depth studies of the modern sciences.
-This was then followed by an interval of intensive spiritual diets and retreats, leading him in 1965 to write his first book Revelations (Tecelliyat).
+He commenced his religious education by studying the eleven volumes of Sahih al-Bukhari and the whole of the Al-Kutub al-Sittah, two collections of Sunni hadiths published by the Turkish Directorate for Religious Affairs, and a translation of the Quran by Elmalılı, one of Turkey's most eminent Quranic scholars.
+He then spent two years undertaking in-depth studies of the modern sciences.
+This was then followed by an interval of intensive spiritual diets and retreats, leading him in 1965 to write his first book, Revelations (Tecelliyat).
 This book is particularly significant for him, as it is an amalgamation of his unique ideas and theological viewpoints at the age of 21.
 Also in 1965, he journeyed alone to Mecca to fulfill his pilgrimage (hajj).